 Free parking is available Friday nights and all day Saturday in Lot 6 at West Vanderbilt and Cain streets (known by locals as the Fine Arts parking lot).

-In addition to options in the Dining Hall and the student center, food trucks in the parking area near the College of Business offer everything from barbecue to smoothies to tacos.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+In addition to options in the Dining Hall and the student center, food trucks in the parking area near the College of Business offer everything from barbecue to smoothies to tacos.A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 16,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.